Our Top Five Tips for Taking Better Baby Photographs

 Photography is all about light.
 Get this bit right and you are almost there.
 When it comes to cameras, they deal with light in a different way to our eyes.
 What may appear to be good light to our eyes may not be the same for your average camera and certainly will not be for a camera phone.

-So for tip 1 – Choose a good location for your baby photograph that offers quality light.
+So for tip 1 – Choose a location for your baby photograph that offers lots of natural light.

 2. Avoid Artificial Light and Camera Flash

 As explained previously – we are looking for soft light.
 Standard domestic light bulbs in your home often are too harsh to be used for portrait photography and also will give your photograph an unnatural orange tint.
 Some cameras can compensate for this colour cast but it’s simpler just to avoid using such lighting.

 On camera flash may add more light in low light conditions but the light omitted can be too too harsh for sensitive newborn eyes and is also unflattering, particularly if the camera is too close to the subject.
 We want to show your baby’s beautiful skin and soft daylight is by far the best option to show this.

 Tip 2 - take your photograph during the day and avoid artificial lighting and on camera flash.